magrathealabs/playbook/docs/5-first-steps.md

 ## Extreme Programming

 !!! attention
     This section is missing content.
-[TODO] link books and guides.
+Link books and guides.

 It is recommended to read one of our books about Extreme Programming.